bookbot-kids/g2p_id/README.md

 - [ ] Retrain LSTM model with embeddings.
 - [ ] Use GRUs instead of LSTM.
 - [ ] Use contextual model instead of character-level RNNs.
+- [ ] Use NLTK's Averaged Perceptron Tagger for POS tagging.

 ## References